Aller au contenu

 6. Nouvelles Frontières

-Nouvelles Frontières offers group tours in Polynesia at accessible prices.
+Nouvelles Frontières runs group tours in Polynesia at accessible prices.

 Strengths:

-• Among the lowest prices on the market
+• Among the cheapest options on the market

-• Flights and accommodations included in a simple package
+• Flights and lodgings bundled in a single package

 Weaknesses:

-How to choose the right agency for French Polynesia
+How to pick the right agency for French Polynesia

-1. Choose tailor-made: Polynesia has 118 islands, each with its own personality — a standard tour does not do justice to this diversity
+1. Go custom: Polynesia has 118 islands, each with its own personality.
+A standard tour just doesn’t do it justice.

-2. Verify on-the-ground expertise: ask your advisor if they have personally visited the islands they recommend
+2. Check the on-the-ground experience: ask your advisor straight up if they have personally visited the islands they’re suggesting

-3. Compare inclusions: domestic flights, transfers, breakfasts, activities — the listed price does not tell the whole story
+3. Compare what’s actually included: domestic flights, transfers, breakfasts, activities — the headline price hides a lot

-4. Read client reviews: look for feedback specifically about Polynesia trips, not just the agency’s overall rating
+4. Read client reviews carefully: look for feedback specifically about Polynesia trips, not the agency’s overall score

-5. Book early: the best accommodations in Polynesia are reserved 6 to 12 months in advance, especially for Bora Bora
+5. Book early: the best lodgings in Polynesia, especially in Bora Bora, are gone 6 to 12 months ahead

 Our verdict